10 Best Things to do in Tokyo, Japan

 Bar hopping in Shinjuku?
 Sign us up!

-Shinjuku is one of Tokyo’s busiest and most vibrant entertainment districts, so having a fun might out on this bar hopping tour is a must!
-But honestly, it can be hard to even know where to start in this buzzing area, so it’s so worth booking this tour, so that you can enjoy a night out with a local guide.
+Shinjuku is one of Tokyo’s busiest and most vibrant entertainment districts, so having a fun night out on this bar-hopping tour is a must!
+But honestly, it can be hard to even know where to start in this buzzing area, so it’s worth booking this tour so that you can enjoy a night out with a local guide.

 Our guide, Fuji, was lovely and made the evening enjoyable for everyone!
 He took us to different izakayas, which were true local hotspots, not tourist traps.
 We started off at an old-timey bar in the nostalgic Omoide Yokocho alley, which we absolutely loved.
 Then, the second bar we visited was all-you-can-drink, and naturally, we took full advantage!